OPUASF/UASF/README.md

     strip src/bitcoind src/bitcoin-cli src/bitcoin-tx
     cp -a src/bitcoind src/bitcoin-cli src/bitcoin-tx /path/to/binaries

-A detailed explanation of the code changes applies can be found in this thread: https://www.reddit.com/r/Bitcoin/comments/62hipj/antifud_the_bip148_enforcing_client_a_walkthrough/
+A detailed explanation of the code changes applied can be found in this thread: https://www.reddit.com/r/Bitcoin/comments/62hipj/antifud_the_bip148_enforcing_client_a_walkthrough/

 ### Can BIP148 be cancelled?